First Austin Annual Gathering of Sikuris

 About the Organizers

-The Austin Annual Gathering of Sikuris is organized by Alonso Luján (Peru) and Eduardo Cassapia (Bolivia), co-founders of Comunidad Wayra, an Andean music community based in Austin.
-We have been teaching free Andean music classes locally since 2024 and have each spent decades performing and sharing these traditions around the world.
+The project is organized by Alonso Luján (Peru) and Eduardo Cassapia (Bolivia), co-founders of Comunidad Wayra, an Andean music community based in Austin.
+Since 2024, Comunidad Wayra has offered free weekly Sikuri classes, building a consistent, multigenerational community of participants.

 More Information